Shaneka Henson: Education

 Henson supports the Blueprint for Maryland's Future.
 During the 2024 legislative session, she voted for the Freedom to Read Act—which prohibits public and school libraries from banning books based on partisan, ideological, or religious reasons, or based an author's origin, background, or views—but aggressively questioned the bill while it was in committee.
 After critics likened her questioning to the rhetoric of Moms for Liberty, Henson apologized to "anyone who thought I was targeting them or their life or who they choose to love".

 Electoral reform

 In July 2020, Henson criticized Governor Larry Hogan requiring voters to apply for a mail-in ballot if they did not want to vote in-person for the 2020 general election, saying that he had "stepped on people's voting rights".
 During the 2021 legislative session, she introduced legislation to ban guns at polling places and supported a bill requiring the automatic mailing of ballots to all registered voters.

+In February 2026, Henson was one of two Democratic state senators to vote against a bill that would ban minority voter suppression and dilution in local and county elections.
+She also said she would support holding a floor vote on a bill that would redraw Maryland's congressional districts to improve the Democratic Party's chances of winning the 1st congressional district, the only congressional district held by Republicans in the state, but declined to say whether she would support mid-decade redistricting in Maryland.